JackyVSO/Starcraft/index.md

     </tr>  </tbody>
 </table>

-*The winrates displayed are for the first race mentioned in the matchup (e.g. Sylphid has a 47.1% winrate for T in TvP, 47.1% for T in TvZ and 58.8% for P in PvZ)*
+<i>The winrates displayed are for the first race mentioned in the matchup (e.g. Sylphid has a 47.1% winrate for T in TvP, 47.1% for T in TvZ and 58.8% for P in PvZ)</i>
 <br/><br/>

 So Sylphid appears to be the most balanced map yet made, closely followed by Retro, whereas Dark Origin is the least balanced - being very Zerg favored (and Protoss favored in TvP).
 Looking at the scores for Vermeer, Polypoid and Circuit Breaker, we can see that what is sometimes termed "standard maps" are actually clearly Terran-favored, whereas more unusual maps might be less comfortable for Terran.